 We were lying on our beds, exhausted.
 Although it appeared that the long day was at last over, we could not be sure.
 The apprehension was not allowing the mind to unwind and the body to doze off.
 Something just might come up round the corner again, the door might again be flung open and new faces might re-enter with fresh agenda.

 For me, and for all four of us, it was the first day spent out of home in such a drastically different environment.
 I hardly realized that this was to be the beginning of one of the most memorable journeys in my life; and I would soon start enjoying every single moment spent amidst this madness.

 We were trying to sleep with the lights on, as instructed, and the door unbolted.
 It was more of lying awake.
 Earlier, we had been escorted to the Dining Hall, and the session therein had been another challenging one.
 We were asked to eat backwards, i.e. reverse the sequence of the meal.
 If you can imagine how it would be starting with the desert and ending with the soup, then you might understand what I am talking about.
 I was so hungry that I did not care much, just concentrated on filling in the tank.
 Eventually, after everything was over, we were allowed to retire in our own rooms, supposedly at the end of the show.

 Just when I think I had dozed off into some kind of a slumber, the door was flung open.
-We jumped up on our beds as a group of three or four guys marched in. “উঠে পড়ো মুরগিরা, সকাল হয়ে গেছে”.
+We jumped up on our beds as a group of three or four guys marched in. “উঠে পড় মুরগিরা, সকাল হয়ে গেছে”.
 I glanced at my watch, it was only midnight.
-It was time for some action, again, I realized.
-However, a sense of helplessness and giving-in had crept into me unnoticed.
+However, a sense of helplessness and giving-in had crept into me by then.
 Comprehending that there is no use wasting time, I followed the call.
 And so did the others.